 The blend from polished to natural is favored by many.
 Although generally more common in the Yemenite style horn, we were pleased to find this classic-style, half-polished Kosher shofar from Israel.
 It measures 15-17 inches.
 It even includes a bag.

-Long spiral kudu horn shofar
+Spiral kudu horn shofar

 The traditional Yemenite shofar is an impressive large spiraled horn from a kudu, an antelope of southern and western Africa.